 Pass the Helmet

-Another variation on this game is to have each kid collect $1 from his parents.
-The dollars are all placed in the helmet, and when the music stops, the kids holding it gets to keep one of the dollars.
+Another variation on this game is to have each kid collect $1 from their parents.
+The dollars are all placed in the helmet before it's passed around.
+When the music stops, the kid holding it gets to keep one of the dollars.

 Referee Balloon Pop